jnozzi/cocoadev.com/markdown/PosingWithCategoriesSuperGotcha.md

-id object = General/[[MyClass alloc] init];
+id object = [[MyClass alloc] init];

 id dum = [object valueForKey:@"dummy"];

-I'd expect that you'd get the method defined by     -General/[MyClassPoser(Private) valueForKey:], which would immediately call through to the method originally named by
+I'd expect that you'd get the method defined by     -[MyClassPoser(Private) valueForKey:], which would immediately call through to the method originally named by
-    -General/[MyClass valueForKey:], which would either look up the key dummy, or throw an exception or something.
+    -[MyClass valueForKey:], which would either look up the key dummy, or throw an exception or something.
-This is what happens if we move     General/MyClassPoser's     valueForKey: method from the category to the main implementation.
+This is what happens if we move     MyClassPoser's     valueForKey: method from the category to the main implementation.